jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Quality Control Integration at Each Workflow Step:**
 Critic agent is integrated at three key points in the workflow with different prompts:
 - **Planner Quality Control**: Critic agent reviews planning strategy and execution steps using planner evaluation prompt
-- **Researcher Quality Control**: Critic agent evaluates research results and information quality using researcher evaluation prompt
+- **Researcher Quality Control**: Critic agent evaluates research results and information quality using researcher evaluation prompt.
+This is done for each research step individually, if any.
 - **Expert Quality Control**: Critic agent assesses expert reasoning and answer quality using expert evaluation prompt

 **Detailed Workflow Execution Patterns:**